 - Overall – 3

 The preserve sits just off of what appears to be a long driveway.
 At first, we were not sure if we found the right place.
-There are signs to show you were the entrance is and where to park.
+There are signs to show you where the entrance is and where to park.

 The trail starts off through the woods as a simple dirt road.
 As you travel deeper into the preserve, it fades out and you are left on smaller trails and paths leading down to the river.

-The forest floor is covered with a thick and diverse undergrowth.
+The forest floor is covered with thick and diverse undergrowth.
 The rich soil along the floodplain provides plenty of nutrients to keep a large array of native plants growing and healthy.
 Our trip was in midsummer, so we missed out on the spring flowers that must cover this whole area.